 Celebrated throughout Maharashtra, Gudi Padwa is a one-of-its-kind festival.
 Mumbai, the capital of Maharashtra is situated at a distance of 1,416, 980, 2,225, 712 km from Delhi, Bangalore, Kolkata, and Hyderabad respectively.
 Let’s see how we can reach here by the following means of transportation.

 By Air.
 Chhatrapati Shivaji International Airport (BOM), earlier known as the Sahara International Airport is the major airport serving Mumbai and its nearby areas.
 It is the second busiest airport in India after Delhi airport.
 This airport has two terminals - Terminal 1 and 2.

 Terminal 1 is Santa Cruz used for handling domestic flights and the second one - Terminal 2, handles international flights.

 Many airlines operate to and fro this airport from various Indian cities.
 This terminal is known for handling about 40 million passengers.
 Here is how you can reach Mumbai by air.

-You can also consider travelling via interstate buses to reach Mumbai.
-The Mumbai Central Bus Station is the primary bus terminus situated in the centre of Mumbai.
-From this terminus, you can easily board buses (luxury, semi-luxury, passenger or express) of MSRTC (Maharashtra State Road Transport Corporation).
+You can also consider traveling via interstate buses to reach Mumbai.
+The Mumbai Central Bus Station is the primary bus terminus situated in the center of Mumbai.
+From this terminus, you can easily board buses (luxury, semi-luxury, passenger, or express) of MSRTC (Maharashtra State Road Transport Corporation).

 The city of Mumbai is very well connected by the train network.
-If you are coming from Central, Western or Eastern Part of Mumbai, then you should be deboarding at the Chhatrapati Shivaji Terminus.
-However, if you are travelling here from the northern side, then you must consider deboarding here at the Mumbai Central Station.
-After you deboard at the station, you will need to cover the further distance by a cab to reach your respective destination.
+If you are coming from the Central, Western, or Eastern Part of Mumbai, then you should be deboarding at the Chhatrapati Shivaji Terminus.
+However, if you are traveling here from the northern side, then you must consider deboarding here at the Mumbai Central Station.
+After you deboard at the station, you will need to cover the further distance by cab to reach your respective destination.